audhiaprilliant/audhiaprilliant.github.io/_posts/2020-06-27-airflow-documentation.md

 # visit localhost:8080 in the browser and enable the example dag in the home page
 ```
-Upon running these commands, Airflow will create the `$AIRFLOW_HOME` folder and lay an "airflow.cfg" file with defaults that get you going fast.
+Airflow will create the `$AIRFLOW_HOME` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can inspect the file either in `$AIRFLOW_HOME/airflow.cfg`, or through the UI in the `Admin->Configuration` menu.
 The PID file for the webserver will be stored in `$AIRFLOW_HOME/airflow-webserver.pid` or in `/run/airflow/webserver.pid` if started by systemd.

 For the next post, I will do explain how could I define my pipeline for Covid-19 data using web scraping over Kompas news.
 Please stay tune!

-### Sources
-<a target="_blank" href="https://airflow.readthedocs.io/en/stable/i" class="btn btn-danger">Airflow Documentation</a> <a target="_blank" href="https://towardsdatascience.com/getting-started-with-apache-airflow-df1aa77d7b1b#:~:text=Airflow%20is%20a%20platform%20to,while%20following%20the%20specified%20dependencies." class="btn btn-warning">Towards Data Science</a>